micmejia/bible-dump/NKJV/Exodus/Exod 18.md

 Both you and these people who _are_ with you will surely wear yourselves out.
 For this thing _is_ too much for you; you are not able to perform it by yourself.

 ###### 19
-Listen now to my voice; I will give you [^h]counsel, and God will be with you: Stand before God for the people, so that you may bring the difficulties to God.
+Listen now to my voice; I will give you counsel, and God will be with you: Stand before God for the people, so that you may bring the difficulties to God.

 ###### 20
 And you shall teach them the statutes and the laws, and show them the way in which they must walk and the work they must do.